-- Misconduct by truck drivers – Now more than ever, truck drivers are under intense pressure to stay on the road longer, making back-to-back trips a frequent occurrence.
+- Fatigued or unqualified truck drivers - Now more than ever, truck drivers are under intense pressure to stay on the road longer, making back-to-back trips a frequent occurrence.
 As a result, fatigue is rampant among drivers, even though federal law mandates they take periodic rest stops.
-But in order to make a mileage bonus or meet an unreasonable deadline, many drivers simply choose to ignore those mandates.
-On top of all of this, because of the increased demands on the trucking industry, many companies hire under-qualified or completely unqualified drivers who are not familiar or simply don’t care about the intricacies associated with operating an 18-wheeler.
+But for various reasons, from making a mileage bonus to meeting an unreasonable deadline, many drivers simply choose to ignore those mandates.
+On top of all of this, because of the increased demands on the trucking industry, many companies hire under-qualified or completely unqualified drivers who are not familiar with or simply don't care about the skill and care required when operating an 18-wheeler.

-In our two and a half decades of litigating truck accidents at Grossman Law Offices, we have seen many instances of drivers operating vehicles under the influence of drugs or alcohol, and as a result, suffer impaired judgement while driving.
-Also, we’ve dealt with many accidents caused by distracted drivers who, despite recent federal crackdowns on using cell phones to talk or text while driving, still use their devices.
-Make no mistake about it, an 18-wheeler is truly a very complicated vehicle to drive; even a momentary lapse of concentration can lead to disaster.
+- Truck drivers operating under the influence: In our two and a half decades of litigating truck accidents at Grossman Law Offices, we have seen many instances of drivers operating vehicles under the influence of drugs or alcohol, and as a result, suffering impaired judgement while driving.
+We've also dealt with many accidents caused by distracted drivers who, despite recent federal crackdowns on using cell phones to talk or text while driving, still use their devices on the road.
+Make no mistake about it: an 18-wheeler is truly a very complicated vehicle to drive, and even a momentary lapse of concentration can lead to disaster.

 Furthermore, another common cause of trucking accidents is equipment failure.
 Equipment manufacturing mistakes can lead to problems such as blowouts of defective tires, and the failure to properly maintain equipment (such as braking systems) can also result in accidents.
-If there is a manufacturing defect, then a products liability case needs to be considered.
+If a manufacturing defect does lead to a collision, then a products liability case needs to be considered.

 Call an Attorney as Soon as You Can

-No matter what the cause of your accident, it is essential that you contact an attorney as quickly as possible so that you can pursue those responsible for fair compensation.
+No matter what the cause of your accident, it is essential that you contact an experience semi-truck accident attorney as quickly as possible. so that you can obtain fair compensation from those responsible.